 There is a multi-storey car park next to the Dalí Theatre-Museum and a small free car park at the entrance to the Castle of Sant Ferran.

 There are several types of trains available to take you from Barcelona to Figueres.

 AVE and AVANT high speed trains

-The fastest are the AVE and AVANT high-speed trains which take fifty-five minutes from Barcelona Sants to Figueres Vilafant stations.
+The fastest trains are the AVE and AVANT high-speed trains which take fifty-five minutes from Barcelona Sants to Figueres Vilafant stations.

 There are frequent buses which meet the trains and take approximately 10 minutes from the train station to central Figueres.
 Bus timetables here.
 The nearest bus stop to the Dalí Theatre-Museum is La Rambla.